 - Backcountry: This type of snowboard is made for deep powder in the off-piste.
 The shape of a backcountry snowboard is very similar to a surfboard and the large surface of the board gives a great flow in deep snow.

-- Directional flex: Is designed to ride only in one direction and is often used on the piste or off-piste.
-The flex is built with a stiffer design at the end of the board, which provides stability at high speed.
+- Directional: Is designed to ride only in one direction and is often used on the piste or off-piste.
+This shape comes with a stiffer design at the end of the board, which provides stability at high speed.

-- Twin flex: Designed with an identical front and back, which makes it suitable for park and tricks.
-Snowboards with a twin flex can run in both directions.
+- Twin: Designed with an identical front and back, which makes it suitable for park and tricks.
+Twin-shaped snowboards can run in both directions.

-- Directional twin flex: Is a mix of both flexes, often designed for all mountain and freestyle snowboards.
+- Directional twin: Is a mix of both shapes, often designed for all mountain and freestyle snowboards.

 A baseline (a snowboards bottom) varies and can be either camber, rocker or flat designed.
 These designs are often combined, depending on the purpose of the snowboard.